Projects are collaborative efforts. So, if you want your project to be a success, you need to be able to create effective teamwork.

 From the Tuckman Model of Group Development, we know that you will evolve and formalize these at the Norming Stage.
 But early on, you need to engage your team in:

-This will get people working together and learning about each other’s style and contribution.
-This will be the basis for agreeing how your team will work together in the delivery stages of your project.
+This will get people working together and learning about each other’s styles and contributions.
+This will be the basis for agreeing on how your team will work together in the delivery stages of your project.

 Often you’ll need to wait.
 But then, you can call a meeting and focus on this topic.

-So, task 3: Get your team started on working together by working together on the strategic and panning aspects of your project.
+So, task 3: Start your team started working together by working together on the strategic and planning aspects of your project.
 Develop your collaborative approach with a more formal team agreement later on.

-There can be no doubt of the centrality of communication to good project management.
+There can be no doubt about the centrality of communication to good project management.
 But here, we’ll focus on what makes good communication within an effective project team.

 Team members need to get on with one another if you want effective teamwork from them.
 This is different to trust and is usually founded upon something people have in common.
 So giving people time to get to know one another is a valuable investment.

 Create opportunities at the start of your project.
-And, during the project, be sure to give over time to social interaction at the star and end of every meeting – especially when they involve team members who work apart from one-another.
+And, during the project, be sure to give time to social interaction at the start and end of every meeting – especially when they involve team members who work apart from one another.

 So, task 4: Prioritise the social interactions that allow team members to get to know each other and find common interests.